Where to stay in Sicily

 Have a taste session in one of the small bars around the centre.
 Just remember that the Marsala wine for the locals is not actually fortified, it’s more of an everyday wine, a bit sweet too.

-For a stay in Scopello for beaches and trekking in the Riserva Dello Zingaro:
+For a stay in Scopello for trekking in the Riserva Dello Zingaro:

-• Baglio Buccellato is one of the best value accommodations in the area.
-A very relaxing place close to the beach, to the Tonnara and the restaurants for a nice dinner.
+- Baglio Buccellato is one of the best value accommodations in the area.
+A very relaxing place close to the sea, to the Tonnara and the restaurants for a nice dinner.
 Check out the Panificio di Stabile e Anselmo for a real traditional Sicilian meal.
 Really to die for.

-Agrigento and the Valley of the Temples – Best area for history
+Agrigento and the Valley of the Temples – Best for history

-• Historic Sites, both the Valley of the Temples (a must) and Agrigento Old Town
+Historic Sites, both the Valley of the Temples (a must) and Agrigento Historic Centre

 The Valley of the Temples should be on everyone’s bucket list, especially if you are interested in archaeological sites.